 Mistakes to avoid when investing in CDs

-With the Federal Reserve on the verge of finally pushing interest rates higher — and likely continuing hikes for the next few years — a new era of rising returns is approaching.
+With the Federal Reserve pushing interest rates higher over the next several years a new era of rising returns is upon us.

 As yields increase, certificates of deposit are expected to regain some of their past glory as profitable, reliable vehicles for outearning your savings account while still safely preserving capital.